AlaSQL/historical-performance/README.md

 bun run benchmark.ts --cycles 25
 ```

-The benchmark automatically includes the bleeding-edge AlaSQL version by cloning and building the latest code from the [AlaSQL GitHub repository](https://github.com/AlaSQL/alasql).
+The benchmark automatically includes the AlaSQL NEXT version by cloning and building the latest code from the [AlaSQL GitHub repository](https://github.com/AlaSQL/alasql).

 ## How It Works